 Emergency Medicine Interest Group Grant

 The following is an overview of the educational award.
-For complete instructions on applying, please see the attached Request for Proposals (RFP).
+You may download the list of questions that will be required in the application to help you prepare for your grant proposal.
 For submission instructions, please visit How To Apply.

 The SAEM Foundation recognizes the valuable role of emergency medicine medical student interest groups (EMIGs), and awards grants to support these groups' educational activities.